artnoage/ARC-AGI-2/memory_bank/activeContext.md

     *   Updated `apps/static/css/discuss_interface.css` to style the new model selector.
     *   Modified `apps/static/js/discuss_interface.js` to use the `openrouter_api.js` functions for sending messages and to handle the API key check before sending.
     *   Fixed duplicate `SELECTED_MODEL` variable declaration in `apps/static/js/discuss_interface.js`.
+    *   **Implemented Temperature Slider:** Added a temperature slider to the API settings in `apps/discuss_interface.html`, styled it in `apps/static/css/discuss_interface.css`, and added JavaScript logic in `apps/static/js/discuss_interface.js` to handle input, display the value, save to localStorage, and pass the value to the OpenRouter API call.
+*   **Implemented Chat Memory in Discussion Interface:**
+    *   Added local storage-based chat memory functionality to `apps/static/js/discuss_interface.js`.
+    *   Memory is specific to each user and task.
+    *   Added a "Clear History" button to `apps/discuss_interface.html` and styled it in `apps/static/css/discuss_interface.css`.
+    *   Updated message handling functions to save messages to memory.
+    *   Modified task loading to display relevant chat history.
+*   **Implemented Python Code Execution in Discussion Interface:**
+    *   Added a new route `/arc2/execute_code` in `server.py` to handle code execution requests using the `utilities.code_execution.execute_generated_code` function.
+    *   Added a new "Python Code Execution" section to `apps/discuss_interface.html` with areas for code input, input grid (JSON), execute button, status, and output display.
+    *   Added CSS styles for the code execution area in `apps/static/css/discuss_interface.css`, including making the panel thinner and styling the input/output areas.
+    *   Added JavaScript functions in `apps/static/js/discuss_interface.js` to handle the execute button click, send code and input grid to the server via AJAX, and display the execution results (output grid or error message).
+    *   Modified the output display to show both a matrix representation and a visual grid representation side-by-side.

 ## Next steps